Sunday, September 15, 2024

 Sarah McTavish death notice

 If Alice McNamara and Jane Scott were the nieces of Sarah McTavish, then Sarah would have been the sister of either their father, John Morris or their mother, Alice Fryer.
 However Sarah’s father’s surname was Smith and her mother’s surname was Hanna.
-Sarah may have been a step-sister of half sister to John Morris or Alice Fryer; alternatively Sarah may have been a cousin, or she may have just been a family friend, who was called Aunty.
-But she must have had some close connection, because Alice McNamara was fond enough of her to allow her to be buried in her mother’s grave at the Cheltenham Pioneer Cemetery.
+Sarah may have been a step-sister or half sister to John Morris or Alice Fryer; alternatively Sarah may have been a cousin, or she may have just been a family friend, who was called Aunty.
+She obviously had some close connection, because Alice McNamara was fond enough of her to have her buried with her mother at the Cheltenham Pioneer Cemetery.

 Trove List - I have created a short list of articles on Peter Fryer, access it here and on the death of Catherine Smith and Rose Sumner, access it here.